Jartza/fireminipro/README.md

 - **libusb** (LGPL 2.1) – runtime dependency required by `minipro`.

 The DMG/AppImage builds copy the relevant licences into `Resources/thirdparty/` so users always have access to the attribution and source information.

-**Qt6** is used as the cross-platform GUI framework.
+Details about the Qt 6 modules and their LGPL requirements are documented in [`thirdparty/README_qt.md`](thirdparty/README_qt.md).